 Equal education opportunity is one of the key issues that many African Americans have been pushing in their agenda is for social change in matters of equality in education for achieving increased living status.
 As a result, in 2019, the number of African Americans enrolling for higher education opportunities is at an increased rate of 36% (NCES, 2019).
 The number of African American women taking up these opportunities is higher than that of men (Berg, 2019).
 This difference has some implications for the African American community that may lead to future gender equality and opportunity imbalance especially in dealing with the economic gap.
 As such, there is a need to explore the factors that are leading to this slowing trend by African American men.

 African American men have some profound factors that affect their enrollment to college.
 Even with increased flexibility such as online learning, black males are found to have lesser enrolment especially in online learning which can be a great avenue for boosting enrollment (Salvo et al., 2017).
 There is an historical background to the issue with slavery being pointed to as a cause for low enrolment.
 During the slavery period, denial of education was a way of limiting the progress of the black community (Salvo et al., 2017).
-However, with slavery long gone, it is expected that the number of African Americans led by the men would enroll for higher education in an increasing rate; this is not the case.
+However, with slavery long gone, it is expected that the number of African Americans led by the men would enroll for higher education in an increasing rate; this expectation is not the case.
 As Berg (2019) identifies, women are taking the higher education at a greater rate than the men.
 There is little literature that identifies the core reasons behind this trend especially in Texas.
 As such, based on the recent trends in increasing black enrollment to college but reducing male enrollment, there is a need to identify the modern factors that are influencing this trend with a focus on South Dallas, Texas.